Local Texas-Based Band sleep well. Discuss the Release of their Sophomore Album ‘It’s Getting Brighter”

 (NOTE: ALL OF OFF RECORD BLOG INTERVIEWS ARE MINIMALLY EDITED FOR LENGTH | Review written by Keylee Paz & Interview conducted by Emily Martinez)

-Emily is a southern bred writer and devoted bike-rider from Mission, Texas.
-She is known for crafting the finest assortment of playlists for every occasion.
-She received her Bachelor’s degree in Radio-Television-Film at UT Austin.
-Emily enjoys dabbling in a variety of hobbies and is always out to learn something new.
-She is an ISFJ (Defender Personality) according to 16 Personalities, do what you will with that information.
+I'm a southern bred writer and devoted bike-rider from Mission, Texas.
+I am known for crafting the finest assortment of playlists for every occasion.
+I received her Bachelor’s degree in Radio-Television-Film at UT Austin, and I enjoy dabbling in a variety of hobbies and am always down to learn something new.
+I'm also an ISFJ (Defender Personality) according to 16 Personalities, do what you will with that information.